Last updated October 20, 2023

 Please note that we may change this Policy from time to time.
 We encourage you to review this Policy periodically.

 Please read this Policy carefully.
 You can contact us with questions using the details in the “Contact Us” section of this Policy.

 What We Collect

-When you interact with our Services, we may collect personal information about you from different sources listed below.
+When you interact with the Services, we may collect personal information about you from different sources listed below.